Electromagnetic Articulography (EMA or EMMA)

 of the University of Munich, and NTT of Japan.

-this system, six transmitters fixed on a case produce
+or 9 transmitters (AG501) fixed on a case produce

 magnetic fields at different frequencies.
 It is then possible to